 APIs are a wonder for anyone that wants to automate information processing, as they allow systems to talk to each other and handle all of the data transfer before being loaded into local processing pipelines.
 Typically, the benefits of high-value APIs in the financial world are restricted to businesses and rich traders.

 Over time, we have seen strong demand for our API from technically inclined traders and investors.
 We now offer a Personal Starter API plan that starts at just $40 per month when purchasing an annual subscription.
-Academia, non-profits, and health care workers receive a 50% discount on the price, taking it as low as $20/month on an annual contract.
+Academia and non-profits receive a 50% discount on the price, taking it as low as $20/month on an annual contract.
 With our personal API plan, non-enterprise users can now benefit from automating their news and financial content flows for themselves.

 In the initial phases the sign up process is semi-manual, and to justify the workload, we are requiring users sign up for at least 6 months.
 In future, the process will be fully automated, and quarterly licenses will become available.